-I’ve done a lot of projects over the years, and I’m finally getting around to documenting them …
+I’ve done a lot of projects over the years, and I’m finally getting around to documenting some of them …

 A four-legged Theo Jansen “Strandbeest” walking mechanism.

 A study of how visual perception would change if we lived in a relatively small spherical universe.

 A low-cost, simple Segway-style self-balancing device made from off-the-shelf parts.

 A device that casts 3D shadows.

 Works I created while being a nondegree undergraduate senior in the College of Fine and Applied Arts at the University of Illinois, 2010-2013.

 A project I did with my wife’s K-1 class at University Primary School, Feb 2012.